michaelrambeau/demo-feathers-auth0-api/README.md

 }
 ```

-You can also query the `users` service an HTTP request, passing the user's token in the `authorization`.
+You can also query the `users` service using an HTTP request, passing the user's token in the `authorization` header.